Mitch Garver Player Props: Rangers vs. Red Sox

 Mitch Garver At The Plate

-- Garver is hitting .256 with five doubles, four home runs and 11 walks.
+- Garver has five doubles, four home runs and 11 walks while hitting .256.

-- Garver has reached base via a hit in 15 games this season (of 24 played), and had multiple hits in six of those games.
+- In 64.0% of his 25 games this season, Garver has picked up at least one hit.
+He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.